chris-bc/esp32-gravity/README.md

 * Decode OUI when displaying MACs (in the same way Wireshark does)
 * parse additional packet types
 * Test using fuzz with multiple packet types
-* more testing of hop auto start/stop functionality - because it sends 'hop on' and 'hop off' it may now be overriding HOP_STATUS_DEFAULT??
+* hop auto start/stop functionality - because it sends 'hop on' and 'hop off' it may now be overriding HOP_STATUS_DEFAULT??
 * Add non-broadcast targets to fuzz
 * Mana "Scream" - Broadcast known APs in beacon frames
 * Better support unicode SSIDs (captured, stored & printed correctly but messes up spacing in AP table - 1 japanese kanji takes 2 bytes.)